Optional · Opt-in · You’re in control

 Sign in once, sync everywhere

-Connect Last.fm on iPhone — iPad, Mac, Apple TV, and Apple Watch all pick up the session via iCloud Keychain.
+Connect Last.fm on iPhone, and iPad, Mac, Apple TV, and Apple Watch all pick up the session via iCloud Keychain.
 One sign-in covers your whole Apple ecosystem.

 The taste-intelligence gap